steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 SVGs matter because:

-1. You, a designer, can design using your tools (Figma, Adobe Illustrator, or the open source Inkscape) and save as SVG.
+1. A designer can design using your tools (Figma, Adobe Illustrator, or the open source Inkscape) and save as SVG.
-1. SVGs are written as a language
-1. AIs are excellent at interpreting language.
+1. SVGs are written as a language, which AIs are excellent at interpreting.
 1. You can collaborate with the AI to add sophisticated functionality and diagnose and fix problems.

 This gives the designer additional powers

 - They can use javascript to call out to the web and get data, like in a dashboard.
 - SVGs can carry their styling and interaction code inside the file, "Sandboxed", so it can't break the website it is on.
-- It can be possible to upload the SVG to your website, even locked down corporate Content Managed Sites
+- It is often possible to upload a SVG to a website, even locked down corporate Content Managed Sites.
 - During the build phase of a project (when the developers are busy and the designer has bandwidth) to make your cool interactions.

 _One of the reasons AI is bad at understanding your prompts, is your human language prompts are simply not detailed enough.
 The big enhancement of modern AIs is they just guess what you might have meant.
 For most people this is fine, but designers care about the details._